ryanatkn/gro/src/docs/gen.md

 - [x] basic functionality
 - [x] format output with Prettier
+- [ ] change the exported `gen` function to an object with a `summary` and other properties like `watch`
+- [ ] watch mode and build integration, opt out with `watch: false` for expensive gen use cases
 - [ ] assess libraries for generating types
-- [ ] watch mode and build integration
 - [ ] support gen files authored in languages beyond TypeScript like Svelte/[MDSveX](https://github.com/pngwn/MDsveX)/etc
       to generate html/markdown/etc